Roguelichen/minigrod/README.md

 Minigrod does not yet understand situations where it might be advantageous to blitz the ball carrier or another player free.

 ### Better screening, caging, and ball safety
-Minigrod is unable to recognize what parts of the field can secured with a screen or a cage, where to put the ball carrier, or whether a corner of the cage is needed.
+Minigrod is unable to recognize what parts of the field can be secured with a screen or a cage, where to put the ball carrier, or whether a corner of the cage is needed.

 ### Move Importance
 Minigrod cannot tell how 'important' a move is to its general goal.
 It needs to be able to tell the difference between a critical dodge with the ball carrier and meaningless 2 dice block on the other side of the field at the end of its turn.